aidotse/fedbird/README.md

 # Fedbird

 Note: This repo consists of only the client code.
-To setup the  reducer, combiner and mongodb  as shown in the image below, clone this repo https://github.com/scaleoutsystems/fedn/tree/v0.2.3 and follow the instructions in it's readme.
+To setup the  reducer, combiner and mongodb  as shown in the image below, clone [a this repo](https://github.com/scaleoutsystems/fedn/tree/v0.2.3) and follow the instructions in it's readme.

 ## Introduction